PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Introduction

-Our effort leads to extensive coverage of 196 language directions from 14 languages across four families, making the corpus the current widest collection of Indian language pairs for headline summarization.
+Our efforts lead to an extensive coverage of 196 language directions from 14 languages across four families, making the corpus the current widest collection of Indian language pairs for summarization.
 There are 76,680 monolingual document-headline pairs and 620,336 cross-lingual pairs in total.
 We display language family and code information in Table~\ref{tab:language-families}.
-Of particular note is the inclusion of Manipuri\footnote{Also Meitei.
-The text in our corpus is in Bengali script.}, an often neglected language in present-day datasets.
+Of particular note is the inclusion of Manipuri (Meitei), an often neglected language in present-day datasets.
+The text in our corpus is in Bengali script.
 Besides the corpus release, we obtain results in multiple metrics for popular summarization paradigms like fine-tuning, two-step summarization-translation, and prompting, to serve as a reference for future research.

-This paper gives a comprehensive account of how we tackle the issues raised by \citet{sinha2022overview} with regard to developing datasets for Indian language summarization.
-Explicitly, we 1) respect copyright permissions and ensure transparency in data processing; 2) carry out multifaceted quality checks; 3) offer a broad range of language directions; 4) provide reasonably sized data to facilitate system building.
-Following \citet{datasheet}'s advocate, we include a datasheet in Appendix~\ref{appendix:data_sheet}.
-We believe that our work can aid research on summarization and dataset construction.
+Though there exist summarization datasets supporting languages in India, some concerns need to be addressed with regard to developing datasets for Indian language summarization.
+Explicitly, data construction should (1) respect copyright permissions and ensure transparency in data processing; (2) carry out multifaceted quality checks; (3) offer a broad range of language directions; (4) provide reasonably sized data to facilitate system building.
+Our PMIndiaSum takes into consideration all of these matters.
+Following \citet{datasheet}'s advice, we include a datasheet in Appendix~\ref{appendix:data_sheet}.